somnathjena2011/ISRO/README.md

 Observing changes in lunar super-resolution images can provide valuable information about the geological and physical processes that have shaped the moon's surface over time.
 This can provide a better understanding of the moon's history and evolution, as well as help in planning for future missions to the moon.
 The high-resolution images can also reveal new features and details that were previously not visible, leading to new discoveries and scientific insights.
 We have built a variety of algorithms for comparison of physical features obtainable from the lunar images, before and after super-resolution.
 This conveys the improvement in the detection and analysis of features in the super-resolved images.

+### Dynamic Thresholding Algorithm:
+We have used a dynamic thresholding algorithm on the DEM data.
+We have made a histogram of the pixel values and have considered the top 2% of the pixels for identifying hills within the terrain data.
+Similarly, we have considered the bottom 2% of the pixels for identifying craters.

+### Clustering Algorithm:
+We have clustered the craters together to identify and count the number of craters in an image.

 <!-- ACKNOWLEDGEMENTS -->